-Pence in Asia to counter North Korean Olympics charm offensive
+In Asia, Pence pressures North Korea ahead of Olympics

 South Korean President Moon is hoping to translate the Olympic cooperation into deeper engagement with Pyongyang.
 But Pence is trying to keep the focus on North Korea's threatening behavior and continue to pressure the regime with sanctions.

-The North Korean regime has planned a major military parade the day before the games, which Pence noted sends a "very different message than the message of cooperation and friendship that they're projecting to much of the world."
+The North Korean regime has planned a major military parade Thursday, a day before the opening of the Olympic games, which Pence noted sends a "very different message than the message of cooperation and friendship that they're projecting to much of the world."

-"We'll be telling the truth about North Korea at every stop," Pence said.
+"We'll be telling the truth about North Korea at every stop," Pence said in Alaska before heading to Asia.
 "We'll be ensuring that whatever cooperation that's existing between North and South Korea today on Olympic teams does not cloud the reality of a regime that must continue to be isolated by the world community."

 With a possible meeting hanging in the air, Pence, for a third time, held out the prospect of better relations.